openwdl/wdl/versions/draft-3/SPEC.md

 }
 ```

+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.
+Examples of failure include but are not limted to not having access to the file, resource limitations (e.g. memory) when reading the file, and implementation imposed file size limits.

 ## Array[Array[String]] read_tsv(String|File)

 the `read_tsv()` function takes one parameter, which is a file-like object (`String`, `File`) and returns an `Array[Array[String]]` representing the table from the TSV file.